sfbrigade/datasci-sba/onboarding/04_developing_locally.md

 pg_dump: aborting because of server version mismatch
 ```

 You need to update your version of `pg_dump`.
 In this case, my `pg_dump` version was 9.5, but the Postgres server version was 9.6.
-The following is a solution: https://github.com/laradock/laradock/issues/778 (Confirmed that this works on Bash on Ubuntu for Windows)
+The following is a solution: https://github.com/laradock/laradock/issues/778 (Confirmed that this works on Bash on Ubuntu for Windows.
+On Mac OS, instead of `apt-get` you will likely use `brew`.)

 ```
 sudo apt-get update